Home » Hitler Was Elected President in a Democratic Election

 Was Hitler Elected?
 Did Hitler Come to Power in a Democratic Society?

-Hitler came to power in a Democracy, but he was never elected President in a Democratic election.
-Hitler was appointed Chancellor in 1933, then became President and Chancellor by decree in 1934.
+Hitler came to power in a Democracy as the NAZIs gained seats in the Reichstag, but he was never elected President in a Democratic election.
+Hitler was appointed Chancellor in 1933, then became President and Chancellor by decree in 1934 after the NAZIs gained power through democratic and non-democratic means over the course of the 1920s and early 1930s.

-In America we hear “Hitler was elected President in a Democracy” a lot, but the sentence is so semantically wrong it merits a detailed discussion.
-Yes, Hitler came into power in a democratic society loosely speaking, but no, he was not elected by direct popular vote or anything like that.
+In America, we hear “Hitler was elected President in a Democracy” a lot, but the sentence is so semantically wrong it merits a detailed discussion.
+Yes, Hitler came into power in a democratic society loosely speaking, but no, he was not elected by direct popular vote or anything like that (and in some cases neither were the NAZIs who gained seats in the Reichstag parliament).

 Below we will explain how Germany is a mixed-Republic with a Parliament where officials elect the heads of state (they are not a direct democracy), how the corrupt NAZI party didn’t exactly come to power in fair elections in the first place, and how Hitler was appointed Führer under less than democratic circumstances.